Thomas Wyatt Turner

-Thomas Wyatt Turner (March 16, 1877 – April 21, 1978) was an American civil rights activist, biologist and educator.
-He was the first Black American to receive a PhD in Botany, and helped found both the NAACP and the Federated Colored Catholics.
+Thomas Wyatt Turner (March 16, 1877 – April 21, 1978) was an American civil rights activist, biologist, and educator.
+He was the first Black American to receive a Ph.D. in botany, and helped found both the NAACP and the Federated Colored Catholics.

 Biography

 Early life and education

-He was born in Hughesville, Maryland.
-His parents, Eli and Linnie (née Gross) were sharecroppers and he was the fifth of their nine children.
+Turner was born in Hughesville, Maryland.
+His parents, Eli and Linnie (née Gross), were sharecroppers and he was the fifth of their nine children.
 When he was eight, his father died and he was sent to live with an aunt and uncle, James Henry and Rose Turner.
 Turner worked in the fields but also attended Episcopal local schools from 1892 onwards after Catholic schools refused to admit him because of his race.
-From 1895 - 1897 he attended the Howard University Preparatory School.
+From 1895 to 1897, he attended the Howard University Preparatory School.

 He studied at Howard University gaining B. S. (1901) and M. A. (1905) degrees.
-In 1901 he attended the Catholic University of America briefly to further improve his scientific knowledge but had to leave because it was too expensive.
+In 1901, he attended the Catholic University of America briefly to further improve his scientific knowledge but had to leave because it was too expensive.
 In 1921, he obtained a PhD in botany from Cornell University—becoming the first Black person to gain a doctorate from Cornell and the first to receive a doctorate in that field at any institution.
 His dissertation was entitled The physiological effects of salts in altering the ratio of top to root growth and came from work done with Otis Freeman Curtis during summer leaves-of-absence from his post as Dean at Howard University.